gk199/MonteCarlo_PrivateProduction/LLP_TDC/README.md

 cmsRun QCD_Pt-15to7000_TuneCP5_Flat_13TeV_pythia8-1_cfg.py
 <proceed with the processing>
 ```
 This step was also attempted in Condor, however, I am running into errors.
-Used `GEN-SIM_condor.sh` and `condor*.sub`.
+Use `GEN-SIM_condor.sh` and `condor*.sub` to submit condor jobs with `condor_submit condor*.sub`.

 ## Step 1 (DIGI-RAW)
 ```